ni/install-systemlink-enterprise/guide/installation-guide.md

 ```

 Changes to the values files will be applied.
 New pods will be deployed as needed using the specified `<version>` using a rolling update strategy.

+**!!IMPORTANT!!** - All configuration files must be provided whenever an upgrade is performed.
+Failing to provide some part of the configuration may result in resources being deleted from the cluster and failures in the application.

 If it is necessary to completely remove SystemLink Enterprise from a cluster, you can do so by running: